openai-agents-python

 - If the current agent has an

 The Agents SDK automatically traces your agent runs, making it easy to track and debug the behavior of your agents.
-Tracing is extensible by design, supporting custom spans and a wide variety of external destinations, including Logfire, AgentOps, Braintrust, Scorecard, and Keywords AI.
+Tracing is extensible by design, supporting custom spans and a wide variety of external destinations, including Logfire, AgentOps, Braintrust, Scorecard, Keywords AI, and many more.
 For more details about how to customize or disable tracing, see Tracing, which also includes a larger list of external tracing processors.

 from agents import Agent, Runner, SQLiteSession